 Top Email Marketing DONTS

-An email marketing campaign, despite popular beliefs, is like a precision machine which needs to consistently be fine tuned for maximum results.
-What this means is that when it comes to your email marketing campaign, you need to always be on the ball to make sure that it is working in an optimum state.
+An email marketing campaign, despite popular beliefs, is not just about sending bulk emails — it is like a precision machine which needs to be consistently fine-tuned for maximum results.
+What this really means is that when it comes to your campaigns, you must always be alert, constantly reviewing, and adjusting to make sure everything works in an optimum state and delivers measurable outcomes.

-At the very least, what you need to ensure with your email marketing campaign is that you do not make the mistakes that are common in this community.
-You would be surprised at the number of things many seasoned email marketers consider to be appropriate but are actually serious mistakes.
+At the very least, what you need to ensure with your email marketing campaign is that you avoid the common mistakes that plague even experienced marketers.
+You would be surprised at the number of practices many seasoned email marketers consider acceptable but which are actually damaging in the long run.

-Here is a list of the top 15 strict email marketing DON’Ts that you should go through to check that your email marketing campaign is free of such mistakes.
+Here is a detailed list of the top 15 strict email marketing DON’Ts that you should carefully review.
+Go through them one by one and double-check that your campaign is free from these costly errors.

 Punctuation: